 The PHY shall indicate a medium busy condition by issuing a PHY-CCA.indication primitive when the carrier sense/clear channel assessment (CS/CCA) mechanism detects a channel busy condition.
 For the operating classes requiring CCA-Energy Detect (CCA-ED), the PHY shall also indicate a medium busy condition when CCA-ED detects a channel busy condition.

-The start of a valid OFDM transmission at a receive level equal to or greater than the minimum modulation and coding rate sensitivity (–82 dBm for 20 MHz channel spacing, –85 dBm for 10 MHz channel spacing, and –88 dBm for 5 MHz channel spacing) shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 s for 20 MHz channel spacing, 8 s for 10 MHz channel spacing, and 16 s for 5 MHz channel spacing.
+If dot 11DynamicSensitivityControlImplemented is false, the start of a valid OFDM transmission at a receive level equal to or greater than the minimum modulation and coding rate sensitivity (–82 dBm for 20 MHz channel spacing, –85 dBm for 10 MHz channel spacing, and –88 dBm for 5 MHz channel spacing) shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 s for 20 MHz channel spacing, 8 s for 10 MHz channel spacing, and 16 s for 5 MHz channel spacing.
 Additionally, the CS/CCA mechanism shall detect a medium busy condition within 4 s of any signal with a received energy that is 20 dB above the minimum modulation and coding rate sensitivity (–62 dBm for 20 MHz channel spacing, –65 dBm for 10 MHz channel spacing, and –68 dBm for 5 MHz channel spacing).

 Note: Why is this Energy CCA for “CS/CCA”, should it be ‘any signal’?
 How ‘mandatory is this?
 Can DSC set a level above this?
 Propose to override this for DSC.